discordjs/resource-webhooks/resources/ANNOUNCEMENT_PLUGIN_WE_CANT_CATCH_A_BREAK.md

 _ _
 _**Bug Fixes**_
 _ _
-⫸ We fixed making the scheduler connection for the Redis strategy by removing the `await` usage for the connection.
+⫸ We fixed the scheduler connection for the Redis strategy by removing the `await` usage for the connection.
 Thank you <@858367536240394259> for the report and for testing the solution.
 _ _
 **[@sapphire/plugin-pattern-commands v1.0.1](https://github.com/sapphiredev/plugins/compare/@sapphire/plugin-pattern-commands@1.0.0...@sapphire/plugin-pattern-commands@1.0.1) has been released**
 _ _
 _**Bug Fixes**_
 _ _
-⫸ (TypeScript only) The module augmentation to expose `pattern-commands` in `container.stores.get('pattern-commands')` is now included when calling either `/register` or any of the `/index` imports.
+⫸ (TypeScript only) The module augmentation to expose `pattern-commands` in `container.stores.get('pattern-commands')` is now included when importing the plugin.